lassebenni/lassebenni.github.io/content/posts/debug-flask-docker-compose-vscode/index.md

 Done.
 Let's start the container and debugger.

-## Step 5 — Start the container and debugger
+## Step 5: Start containers and debugger

 1. Build the docker-compose file to run your changes: